A single copy of this article may be reprinted for personal, noncommercial use only.

 Do toning shoes really work?

-I've seen commercials for several brands of toning shoes.
-Can these types of shoes make my legs more toned?
+I've seen ads for several brands of toning shoes.
+Can these shoes make my legs more toned?

 from Edward R. Laskowski, M.D.

-Despite the claims, there is no convincing evidence that wearing toning shoes will make your legs more toned or cause you to burn extra calories.
+Despite the claims, there is no credible evidence that wearing toning shoes will make your legs more toned or cause you to burn extra calories.
+In fact, the Federal Trade Commission took action against one manufacturer for making deceptive claims about the benefits of toning shoes.

 Body fat analyzers: How accurate are they?